 Whenever defenses are triggered, the space between you becomes negative.
 Negativity makes a conversation unsafe, and that’s what keeps you from connecting.

 Whether it’s criticism in your communication, or a judgmental reaction to your partner’s words, this kind of communication will prevent connection and conflict will be the result.

-Talking with criticism or listening with judgement can make any subject a contentious one.
+Talking with criticism or listening with judgment can make any subject a contentious one.
 And that’s when we blame our relationship failure on “communication problems”.

 On the other hand, when you talk in a way that leaves you feeling connected, then you can more easily deal with every problem in your relationship.